 - the name of the staff member you wrote or spoke to and when

 - how you would like us to resolve your complaint

 How long do you take to reply?

-We aim to reply to 85% of Tier 1 and Tier 2 complaints within 10 working days.
+We aim to substantively reply to 90% of Tier 1 and Tier 2 complaints within 10 working days.
 If this is not possible, we’ll write to you within 5 working days to tell you why and when you can expect a full reply.
 We aim to fully reply to 95% of Tier 1 and Tier 2 complaints within 20 working days.

 We know that every complaint is different, so we’ll deal with each one in the most appropriate way.

 What standards of service can I expect from you?

 We’ll always give a high standard of service, but if we make a mistake you can expect any of the following: